hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 1. **The gunslinger**.
 First edition of course, stays almost intact.
 The town folk, rallied by the preacher woman, has beaten and raped the bartender girl.
 She begs Roland to kill her.
 O Discordia! she screams before getting a headshot.
+The Man in Black also mentions the reasons behind following the Crimson King: *"You think that John Farson or I are on the bad side.
+But what makes you believe you are on the right side?
+The Crimson King might have gone mad, and his ways are misterious, yes.
+But that is nothing to do with my reason to be with his cause.
+The problem with this whole good & bad thing is that chaos is not evil any more then order is good.
+Balance between chaos and order is necessary.
+With no chaos nothing would ever change or be created.
+Without order nothing could ever thrive once it is created.
+   Conflict forces change and change is how progress happens.
+Sometimes in order to create, one must first destroy.
+The Crimson King is starting a revolution, and for it to succeed, the Tower must fall!"*
 2. **The drawing of the three**.
 Pretty much stays intact too.
 When Roland looses his fingers laments with O Discordia.
 He doesn't save Jake.
 The third member of the ka-tet is Oy.
 3. **Wizzard and glass**.
 We learn about Roland's youth story at Mejis.
 When the ka-tet returns from Mejis, brought the Grapefruit orb and a kid with them, Bill, who is now an orphan because of the gang of the Big Coffin